Approximate total suicide deaths worldwide in the general population.

 Is MindFrontTogether an official non-profit organization?

-We are currently operating under a strict "zero-profit" model.
-While we are in the process of filing for official legal non-profit status, we use the term "initiative" to remain transparent.
+We are currently operating under a strict zero-profit model.
+While we are in the process of filing for official legal non-profit status, we use the term initiative to remain transparent.
 Every mental health resource we provide is free, and we do not generate profit from our community or partners.
-Donations are our only form of revenue for MFT aside from Whatnot, which are reinvested directly back into MindFrontTogether Foundation.
+Donations and Whatnot proceeds are reinvested directly back into MindFrontTogether.